denny/ShinyCMS-ruby/README.md

 # ShinyCMS

 [ShinyCMS](https://shinycms.org/) is an open-source content management system, intended for use by web designers and web developers.
-Page layouts are defined by ERB templates built by a front-end developer (or provided by a theme), with only specific designated pieces of text and images on the page marked as editable by content admins (site owners).
+Page layouts are defined by templates (built by a front-end developer or provided by a theme), while content admins can only edit specific text and images on each page (via a simple and easy-to-use admin interface) - protecting page layouts from accidental edits.

 This version of ShinyCMS is built in Ruby on Rails, and has support for cloud hosting (Heroku, AWS, etc).